NHOQA/TD-XPAH_HaLow_mesh/README.md

 -pi 4 4gb<br>
 -Teledatics TD-XPAH dongle<br>

+NOTE: There is no security enabled currently with this setup.
+Will need to be set up by user<br>

 - Install kernel headers with 'sudo apt install -y raspberrypi-kernel raspberrypi-kernel-headers'<br>
 - Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/<br>